AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 :ada:`X` that has gone out of scope.

-As mentioned in the previous section, the accessibility rules of the Ada language prevent that such situations ever happen!
+As mentioned in the previous section, the accessibility rules of the Ada language ensure that such situations never happen!
 In fact, whenever possible, the compiler applies those rules to detect potential dangling references at compile time.
 When this detection isn't possible at compile time, the compiler introduces an :ref:`accessibility check <Adv_Ada_Accessibility_Check>`.
 If this